 You can only apply after your Letter of Completion is available, which confirms that you have completed all program requirements.
-The date your Letter of Completion first becomes available is different from your degree conferral, diploma, and graduation ceremony.
+The date your Letter of Completion first becomes available is different from the date of your degree conferral and graduation ceremony.

-Depending on your faculty or program, you may need to apply for graduation, request your letter, or it may be issued automatically.
+Depending on your faculty or program, you may need to first apply for graduation and submit a request for your letter, or it may be issued automatically.

-Usually your Letter of Completion will be available shortly after completing your last program requirement, such as receiving your final grade or submitting your thesis.
+Usually, your Letter of Completion will be available shortly after completing your last program requirement, such as receiving your final grade or submitting your thesis.
 For example, if you finish your last exam in April, you might expect your Letter of Completion at the beginning of May.

-If you’re not sure when your Letter of Completion will first become available or how to request or get it, contact an Academic Advisor or Graduate Program Staff.
+If you’re not sure when your Letter of Completion will first become available or how to obtain one, contact an Academic Advisor or your Graduate Program Staff.

-After you have completed program requirements, be sure to check every day to see if your Letter of Completion stating you have completed all program requirements has become available and save a copy when you first access it.
-You must stop working immediately as soon as your Letter of Completion first becomes available unless one of the following applies:
+After you have completed your program requirements, be sure to check every day to see if your Letter of Completion stating you have completed all program requirements has become available.
+Save a copy when you first access it.

 Within 90 days after your Letter of Completion becomes available

-If your study permit expires before your Letter of Completion will become available or within the 90 days after your letter first becomes available but you won’t have enough time to apply for your PGWP before it expires, apply to extend your study permit for an additional 90-day bridging period.
-Apply well in advance, ideally four months before your study permit expires.
+If your study permit expires before your Letter of Completion will become available, or within the 90 days after your letter first becomes available but you won’t have enough time to apply for your PGWP before it expires, apply to extend your study permit for an additional 90-day bridging period.
+Apply well in advance, ideally about 4 to 5 months before your study permit expires, depending on processing times.
 Include a letter of explanation stating you are extending your study permit to apply for the PGWP.

 Having a valid study permit at the time of application is one of the requirements to be eligible to work full-time after submitting your PGWP application online within 90 days of completion.

 Within 180 days after your Letter of Completion becomes available

-If you don’t apply for the PGWP within 90 days of your Letter of Completion becoming available with a valid study permit, before the 90 day period is over or before your study permit expires (whichever comes first), otherwise you will be out of status.
+If you are in Canada and do not apply for the PGWP within 90 days of your Letter of Completion becoming available with a valid study permit, you must take action before the 90-day period is over or before your study permit expires (whichever comes first), otherwise you will be out of status.

-If you haven’t submitted an immigration application or you did not leave Canada before your study permit became invalid, contact International Student Advising for support.
+If you haven’t submitted an immigration application, or you did not leave Canada before your study permit became invalid, contact International Student Advising for support on restoring your status.